How to Make a Simple Valentine's Cookie Bouquet

 A cookie bouquet is a collection of decorated cookies that are either mounted on sticks or nicely arranged on a flat piece of cardboard and made to look like a bouquet.
 It is a very nice way to give someone a unique homemade gift.

-In this tutorial, you are going to make a bouquet on a piece of cardboard.
+In this tutorial, you will learn to make a bouquet on a piece of cardboard.
 We are going to cover the cardboard with some nice paper or aluminum foil to get a great surface to show off your cookies.

 Are you ready?
 Let's get fancy!